 Set on the northern edge of the Black Hills National Forest, Deadwood is a city in South Dakota, United States.
-Deadwood South Dakota, was named after its residents found dead trees in its gulch.
+Deadwood, South Dakota was named after its residents found dead trees in its gulch.
 Later, the Black Hills Gold Rush took place in the city, which led to the discovery of numerous gold deposits.

-Whether you’re a thrill-seeker who loves hiking or a history buff willing to explore the wild west history, Deadwood South Dakota has something to offer you.
+Today, the city is known for its historic gold mines, absorbing streets, and many museums.
+Whether you’re a thrill-seeker who loves hiking or a history buff willing to explore the history of the Wild West, Deadwood, South Dakota, has something to offer you.

 - 1. Historic Adams House and Adams Museum

 - 6. Mount Moriah Cemetery

 - 7. Friendship Tower / Mount Roosevelt Picnic Area

 The historical landmarks, charming streets, scenic landscapes, and the Deadwood, South Dakota’s enticing history call out to travelers’ hearts.

 You can bike in the historic main street, stroll through the Mount Moriah Cemetery, or hike Mickelson Trail George.
 Because of endless tourist attractions, you have plenty of things to do in Deadwood, South Dakota.
 Below, we’ve curated a list of things to do in Deadwood to make your travel fun and memorable.